duguyue100/duguyue100.github.io/rt/learning-deep-learning.md

 + [Deep Learning Community](https://plus.google.com/communities/112866381580457264725)

-### Amazon Web Service Public AMI for Deep Learning
+## Amazon Web Service Public AMI for Deep Learning (Totally out of date, use wisely if it's still there)

 _I configured 2 types of GPU instances that are available in AWS and installed necessary software for Deep Learning practice.
 The first one is DGYDLGPUv4.
 It is a machine that provides 8-core CPU, 15GB RAM, 500GB SSD and 1 NVIDIA Grid K520 GPU, you can use it to learn Deep Learning or conduct normal size experiment.
 If you need even more computing resources, you can choose DGYDLGPUXv1.
 This new released GPU instance offered a 32-core CPU, 60GB RAM, 500GB SSD and 4 NVIDIA Grid K520 GPUs._